rancher/docs/content/rke/latest/en/upgrades/_index.md

 As of v0.2.0, if a version is defined in `kubernetes_version` and is not found in the specific list of supported Kubernetes versions, then RKE will error out.

-Prior to v0.2.0, if a version is defined in `kubernetes_version` and is not found in the specific list of supported Kubernetes versions,  the default version from the supported list is used.
+Before v0.2.0, if a version is defined in `kubernetes_version` and is not found in the specific list of supported Kubernetes versions,  the default version from the supported list is used.

 If you want to use a different version from the supported list, please use the [system images]({{<baseurl>}}/rke/latest/en/config-options/system-images/) option.